 I am a licensed Psychotherapist and Relationship Counselor.
 I have a Masters in Counseling from St. Edwards University with a focus in Marriage and Family Therapy, which means that I trained in Family Systems and am very relational in my work.
 So, when I work with clients I often explore the relational experiences and influences in their life.
 As a practitioner of attachment theory, I believe this is essential in our work together.
 For research has shown that much of our relational experiences as an adult can be tied to our experiences in childhood.
 But good news is – research also shows us we can re-wire these patterns and create positive relationship attachments, even if we never had that before.
 And that is exactly what a great therapeutic relationship and space can provide.

-I am a licensed Marriage and Family Therapist in Texas (License #: 202879).
-In addition to my degree, I am a lifelong learner and am actively engaged in research informed professional development.
-I have received training in Systems Therapy, Relational Life Therapy, Gottman Couples Therapy, Emotionally Focused Couples Therapy, EMDR, Trauma Informed approaches, Mindfulness, Somatic Therapy, NeuroAffective Relational Model (NARM), and Interpersonal Neurobiology.
+I am a Licensed Marriage and Family Therapist and Supervisor in Texas (License #: 202879).
+In addition to my degree, I am a lifelong learner and am actively engaged in research-informed professional development.
+I have received training in Systems Therapy, Relational Life Therapy, Gottman Couples Therapy, Emotionally Focused Couples Therapy, EMDR, Natural Processing, Trauma-Informed approaches, Mindfulness, Somatic Therapy, NeuroAffective Relational Model (NARM), Coherence Therapy, and Interpersonal Neurobiology.

 WHAT YOU CAN EXPECT

 I typically like to meet with my clients on a weekly basis and reserve a specific weekly time slot for them.
 The reason for this is the more consistent the therapy, the more effective the results.
 Once we both feel you have made sufficient progress we may move to bi-monthly sessions if needed.
 I am not a therapist who will try to keep you around longer than you need me.
 You can expect regular check-ins about progress so we can together assess and adjust in order to get you to your goals in a timely manner.